amr-abdelhamid/refbook/manuscript/intro.md

 * Covering your code with automated tests is not the first step in refactoring!
 * Working on refactoring for a long time is like working on bug fixing for a long time.
 It simply sucks!
 There has to be another way which is more sustainable.
 * One of the impediments to successful refactoring is the development team's focus on refactoring to patterns.
 This shifts their focus from making code simpler and understandable to making the code intelligent and "stylish"!
 * In many cases, managers do believe that continuous refactoring is necessary to keep the code healthy.
 However, we noticed that they do not sponsor refactoring effort.
 Why?
-The answer is that _managers will not sponsor something they cannot track or control._
+The answer is that _managers will not sponsor an activity which they cannot track or control._
 * For refactoring to succeed, several qualification should exist in the development environment.
 Qualifying the environment may take sometime to be done; but once done, refactoring is 90% complete!

 ## Why refactoring fails? {#whyrefactoringfails}